NoobAtem/E-Store/000-paddle-research-docs.md

-# 3. Handle using a customized success page
+# 3. Handled with a customized success page

 Date: 2025-02-18